apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization_inc.md

 print("INC finished")
 # You can save optimized model for the later use:
 qnet_inc.export("__quantized_with_inc")
-# You can see what configurations was applied aby INC and which nodes was excluded from quantization
+# You can see which configuration was applied by INC and which nodes were excluded from quantization,
-# to achieve given accuracy lost against floating point calculation
+# to achieve given accuracy loss against floating point calculation.
 print(quantizer.strategy.best_qmodel.q_config['quant_cfg'])
 ```